 Day-12 Everest Gokyo (4,750m) LeisureTime to explore the area around the Gokyo lakes or rest, or hike up the ridge above the camp for spectacular views of the Everest trinity: Nuptse 7879 m, Lhotse 8511 m, and Everest 8848 m, as well as Makalu 8463 m looming to the east and Cho Oyu (8153 m.) to the north.

 Day-13 Trek to Cho La (5,169m)This will be the longest and hardest of the Gokyo Lakes Trek.
 The trail crosses the southern portion of the Ngozumpa Glacier then climbs steadily to a campsite on the 5169m Cho La Pass.

 Day-14 Cross Cho La (5,420m).
 Trek to Dzongla (4,730m)A steep and challenging climb awaits us, as we head over rock, snow and perhaps ice with superb views of the glacial valleys of Cho Oyu and Everest.
 Camp will be at Dzongla 4730m.

 Day-15 Trek to Lobuche (4,930m)After a morning of rest, we will hike above Tsholo Lake and join the main Everest trail near the end of the Khumbu Glacier.

 Day-16 Lobuche (4,930m) Gorekshep (5,140m)The trail from Lobuche follows the side of the glaciers lateral moraine.
 This section provides good views of the Everest and Pumori from Gorek Shep and Kala Pattar.
-(5 hours)
+You will then hike to base camp and return (6 hours)

 End of services